 Best places to stay in Guadalajara Centro:

 Hotel Dali Plaza Ejecutivo This 4-star hotel is just a 3-minute walk from the Guadalajara Cathedral.
-It features an on-site lounge, free Wi-Fi, buffet breakfast, and air-conditioned rooms.
-The hotel is in downtown Guadalajara near many of the city’s attractions.
 Guests are a 10-minute walk from shopping at Mercado de San Juan de Dios and 5 minutes from Teatro Degollado.
 The Guadalajara Zoo is a 30-minute drive away.

-Hotel Real Maestranza is located in Guadalajara, 400 m from Guadalajara Cathedral, this hotel provides accommodation with a restaurant, free private parking, a fitness centre and a bar.
+Hotel Real Maestranza centrally located close to the Guadalajara Cathedral, featuring a restaurant, free private parking, a fitness centre and a bar.
 The popular attractions nearby are Cabanas Cultural Institute, Expiatorio Temple, and Degollado Theater.

 Hotel Portobelo is close to all the main tourist attractions.
 This hotel is also located in Avenida Vallarta Avenue.
 Here you will find numerous bars and restaurants.
 You can drive to Guadalajara International Airport or the Bus Station in approximately 30 minutes.

-Hostel Hospedarte Centro is the best budget accommodation in Guadalajara, is just 3 minutes walk from the Cathedral and Plaza de Armas Square, in Guadalajara’s historic center.
+Hostel Hospedarte Centro is the best budget accommodation in Guadalajara, is just 3 minutes walk from the Cathedral and Plaza de Armas.
 The hostel organizes pub crawls, tequila nights and visits to watch the lucha libre wrestling at the nearby Coliseo Arena.
 There are also daily tours to Tequila town and Chapala Lake.

 See Also: Best areas to Stay in Mexico City